Dr Nicholas Farrelly

 Southeast Asian politics and societies, with an emphasis on Myanmar and Thailand, and some attention to Bangladesh, Indonesia, China and India.

 My research stretches across the Southeast Asian region and focuses on relationships between government control, spatial organisation and political conflict.
 I have examined these themes across the borderlands where Myanmar rubs against India, Bangladesh and China.
 While studying these areas I have continued to research, write and lecture about Thailand, a country at the heart of some of my oldest academic interests.
 In 2006 I co-founded a website on mainland Southeast Asia called New Mandala.
 It offers regular analysis of social and political issues in Thailand, Malaysia, Indonesia and Myanmar, and the other countries of the region.
-I also write a weekly column for The Myanmar Times and still provide regular commentary for the Australian and international media on my specialist topics.
 Increasingly I find myself writing, teaching and advising on a broader array of issues, including security in the Asian region and the growth of new economic players.

 University Medal in Asian Studies, ANU (2003); Rhodes Scholar, Balliol College, University of Oxford (2005-2008); Co-founder, New Mandala (2006); Sir Peter Holmes Memorial Award, Royal Society for Asian Affairs (2007); Convenor, core courses in the ANU Master of Asia-Pacific Studies program (2009); Postdoctoral Fellow, Australian Research Council Centre of Excellence in Policing and Security (2010 – 2011); Inaugural Convenor, Program in Peace, Conflict and War Studies, ANU (2011 – 2013); Australian Research Council DECRA Fellowship (awarded in 2012); ANU Director of the Pan Asia Institute, a collaboration with Indiana University (since 2013); Director of the ANU Myanmar Research Centre (since its establishment in 2015); Convenor of the PhB program in the ANU College of Asia and the Pacific (since June 2015).